As part of your application, you must submit Case Studies for Projects that you will present in your Portfolio Presentation

-- All 6 projects should demonstrate your highest level of professional work that consistently demonstrates your command of the basic principles of:
+- All projects should demonstrate your highest level of professional work.

 - Practitioners should demonstrate an ability to develop and implement solutions to complex problems encountered in all phases of the design process.